 Affectionately dubbed “the little sparrow” and “la môme” (the kid) in France, Edith Piaf is a musical legend who has (rather surprisingly?) resonated with successive generations of listeners.
-Thanks in part to Olivier Dahan’s biopic starring Marion Cotillard, “La Vie en Rose”, the life and haunting work of the singer-songwriter have become far more prominent in the global popular imagination in the past few years.
+Thanks in part to Olivier Dahan’s biopic starring Marion Cotillard, “La Vie en Rose”, the haunting life and work of the singer-songwriter have become far more prominent in the global popular imagination over the past few years.

 1. The Musée Edith Piaf